kriti-rai/kriti-rai.github.io/_posts/2018-02-17-object_relationships.markdown

 ```
 Then later with a little help of other methods and adjustments we can simply ask the artist for its songs.
 ```
-bonobo = Artist.new("Bonobo)
+bonobo = Artist.new("Bonobo")
 bonobo.songs  #=> gives an array of Bonobo's songs.
 ```

 **2. Belongs to**

 Now, an artists has many songs but a song can belong to only one artist (given that we are talking about single-artist songs).
-Let's give Song an *:artist* attribute to establish the belongs-to relationship.
+So to establish that belongs-to relationship we give Song an *:artist* attribute.

 ```
 class Song
     attr_accessor :name, :artist
     def initialize(name)
 	    @name = name
 			@artist = artist
 	end

 end
 ```
-Like for artists, we would also be able to ask an instance of song for its artist.
-Again we will need some helper methods  but ideally we would be able to ask a song for its artist as follows:
+Like for artists, we would also be able to ask an instance of Song for its artist.
+Again, we will need some helper methods  but we would be able to ask a song for its artist as follows:
 ```
 song.artist  #=> returns an artist with all the attached attributes
 ```